Mistobaan/XVim/INSTALL_Xcode8.md

    Then in a terminal,

-         $ sudo codesign -f -s XcodeSigner /Applications/Xcode.app    (Replace the Xcode path if it is different.)
+         sudo codesign -f -s XcodeSigner /Applications/Xcode.app    # (Replace the Xcode path if it is different.)

    This should take a while.

+   Note that if you use your apple certifiate you have to substitute `XcodeSigner` with the name of the certificate

+         sudo codesign -f - s 'Mac Developer: <Your Name> (XXXXXXXXX)' /Applications/Xcode.app

 4. Build XVim